mathzero/synthReact/demo.md

 # Additional Notes

-- **Plots**: The images included in this document (e.g., histograms, scatter plots) are generated when you knit the R Markdown file.
+- **Plots**: The images included in this document are generated when you knit the R Markdown file.
 Ensure that you have the necessary packages installed.

 - **Package Dependencies**: Make sure to install all required packages before running the script: